syncfusion-content/javascript-docs/js/Diagram/Group.md

 {% endhighlight %}

-The diagram client side event [groupChange](/api/js/ejdiagram#events:groupchange "groupChange") gets triggered when a child is added to or removed from a group.
+In a group node, when you add or remove a children, the [groupChange](/api/js/ejdiagram#events:groupchange "groupChange") event gets triggered.

 ### Group from palette